-Unexplained absences, lateness and class attendance patterns will be reviewed every 5 weeks to ensure that students are meeting the course completion criteria and the minimum attendance requirements.
+A minimum of 85% attendance is generally expected for students to be able to achieve the outcomes of the course being studied.
+Unexplained absences, lateness and class attendance patterns will be reviewed to ensure that students are meeting the course completion criteria and the minimum attendance requirements.

-Students whose attendance is called into question will be asked to prove to the Principal's satisfaction, following a review of their performance, that they are meeting the course completion criteria (ACE Manual).
+Students whose attendance is called into question will be asked to prove to the Principal's satisfaction, following a review of their performance, that they are meeting the course completion criteria.
+(ACE Manual).
 Students are expected to attend all classes on those days when assessment tasks are timetabled.
 Failure to do so may constitute an unfair advantage and may result in a zero award.